 Lieu v.
 FEC: the lawsuit that could end super PACs

-On Friday, November 4, 2016, Free Speech For People, on behalf of a bipartisan coalition of Members of Congress and 2016 congressional candidates, filed a lawsuit against the Federal Election Commission to abolish super PACs.
-The lawsuit, filed in federal district court in Washington, D.C., seeks the reversal of the 2010 federal appeals court ruling in SpeechNow.org v.
+Free Speech For People and an all-star team of legal scholars are representing a bipartisan coalition of Members of Congress and 2016 congressional candidates in a lawsuit challenging an earlier lower court decision that created super PACs.
+The lawsuit, now preparing for U.S. Supreme Court review, seeks the reversal of the 2010 federal appeals court ruling in SpeechNow.org v.
 FEC, which created super PACs.
-Representative Ted Lieu (D-CA-33), Representative Walter Jones (R-NC-3), and Senator Jeff Merkley (D-OR) are the lead plaintiffs in the litigation.
+We are honored to represent Senator Jeff Merkley (D-OR) and Representative Ted Lieu (D-CA-33), as well as the late Representative Walter Jones (R-NC-3), along with three 2016 congressional candidates from both major parties.

 To learn more, visit our Lieu v.
 FEC page.